Executive Function Coaching

 Clients who seek out assistance in these ways often list the ways that they regularly feel overwhelmed, struggle with time management, and internalize residual discouragement after not accomplishing things in the manner in which they assume is the “correct” way.

 Through our process, we prefer to challenge clients to approach the process with eagerness and positivity.
-Rather than opening the discussion with perceived flaws, I encourage the client to share their idealized version of life that will exist upon successful completion of our consultation.
+Rather than opening the discussion with perceived flaws, we encourage the client to share their idealized version of life that will exist upon successful completion of our consultation.
 Does the client envision a more constructive and fruitful professional life?
 Perhaps a healthier relationship with their family and loved ones, or finally reaching their personal goals for health.
 Each individual has varying visions for a prosperous future, though recurring themes are often present: dreams of increased confidence, competence, productivity, and internal peace.

 The process is to identify the client’s goals and develop a series of cornerstone habits that feed directly into this objective.
 What is the next smallest thing that can be done to move towards this goal?
 Through backward planning, we will establish the steps necessary to create incremental change.

 Ultimately, there is no evergreen approach nor magic bullet for success.
 Rather, it comes down to decisions that we make each and every single day.

-In our work together, we help each client to reconstruct their daily lives and individual choices in a way that creates a paradigm shift in the lives of each client to create space for change.
+In our work together, we help each client to reconstruct their daily lives and individual choices so that they can achieve their goals.

 Some of the Skills We’ll Develop: